-Acclaimed for his expertise in heavyweight matters across the infrastructure and energy fields.
-Sources note his impressive background in the environmental aspects of major developments: ''He thinks very strategically, there's always a game plan and he gives very pragmatic, sensible advice.'' ''He very quickly becomes part of the team.
-He's approachable, an excellent communicator and pretty damn brilliant on his feet.''
-(Chambers & Partners UK, 2015) 'Experienced in cases involving infrastructure, residential and retail development and compulsory purchase.'
-(Legal 500, 2014)
+'Acclaimed for his expertise in heavyweight matters across the infrastructure and energy fields.' ''He thinks very strategically there's always a game plan and he gives very pragmatic, sensible advice.''
+He very quickly becomes part of the team.
+He's approachable, an excellent communicator and pretty damn brilliant on his feet.
+Chambers UK Directory, 2015 (leading Silk - Band 1).
+'Experienced in cases involving infrastructure, residential and retail development and compulsory purchase.'
+Legal 500, 2014.

 Douglas Armstrong's principal areas of practice cover Planning, Environmental, Property, Local Government, Administrative, Constitutional and Licensing law.
 He has appeared at inquiries, hearings and challenges concerned with a wide range of matters including residential and retail development, landfill/waste, mineral, flooding, roads, infrastructure, compulsory purchase, renewable energy generation proposals, enforcement notices, listed buildings and local plans.
 He has represented developers, planning authorities and special interest groups.
 Douglas advises on Development Plan policies, large infrastructure (including roads, rail and bridge) proposals, Section 75 Agreements and Performance Bonds and Environmental law issues including contaminated land.
 He has appeared in the Court of Session in statutory appeals and judicial reviews.
 Douglas has appeared in the Supreme Court.